 - Electricity is a type of energy.

-totally different way.
-They begin by defining the word "electricity" to
+completely different way.
+They begin by defining the word "electricity"

-kilowatt-hours of electricity.)
-So do the science textbooks written for
+kilowatt-hours ...of electricity.)
+So do the science textbooks written

 Physicists try to tell us that the charges of electricity are not energy,

 and that a flow of charges is not a flow of energy.
 But then what is an

 electric current?
 Electric currents aren't flows of energy, so under the

 altered definition of "electricity" used by all the modern grade-school

 textbooks, an electric current IS NOT a flow of "electricity!"

 Huh?
 Confused?
 You SHOULD be confused.
 There's something very wrong